michaelruocco/idv-serverless/README.md

 ## To Do

- 1. add json api types for verification context request and response

- 2. implement aws lambda handler for posting verification contexts
+ 1. implement aws lambda handler for posting verification contexts

- 3. implement aws lambda handler for getting verification contexts
+ 2. implement aws lambda handler for getting verification contexts

- 4. identity merging, when create identity raise event with created identity, this can be used for both MI reporting and to trigger an "offline" lambda event to check for matching aliases and merge identities if and duplicated aliases
+ 3. identity merging, when create identity raise event with created identity, this can be used for both MI reporting and to trigger an "offline" lambda event to check for matching aliases and merge identities if and duplicated aliases

- 5. figure out how to get deployed host name after serverless deploy has run and add into postman environment file or pass as argument when postman tests run
+ 4. figure out how to get deployed host name after serverless deploy has run and add into postman environment file or pass as argument when postman tests run

 ## Running Unit Tests